FerranMartinezVives/VJ/README.md

 # VJ

-Videogames of VJ.
-I did these projects in tandem with Mariona Aguilera.
+2D Videogame, based on 'Castle Of Illusion' for the SEGA Master System.
+This is a mirror of the original repository.
+I did this project in tandem with Mariona Aguilera.